illinois-or-research-analytics/ec-sbm/README.md

 ## **Overview**

-This repository contains the implementation of the Edge Connectivity Stochastic Block Model (EC-SBM) for generating synthetic networks based on the empirical network and the empirical clustering.
+This repository contains the implementation of the Edge-Connected Stochastic Block Model (EC-SBM) for generating synthetic networks based on the empirical network and the empirical clustering.

 ## **Usage**